 Participation in a support group has been shown to be one of the best ways to help those who are grieving the death of a loved one.
 People who have experienced similar losses are brought together in an environment of safety, care, compassion, and commitment.
 These peer groups can help you realize that while the feelings you are experiencing are uniquely yours, they may follow a similar path to that of others.
 In this supportive setting, you may be able to understand and work through your grief.

 All of our support groups are facilitated by professionals with experience in grief counseling.
 Groups are loss-specific, and are repeated every few months.
 An assessment is required for group participation.
 Current groups are:

-- Adult loss of Parent or Siblings – evenings for 8 weeks
+- Adult loss of Parent – evenings for 8 weeks

 - Loss of Spouse or Life Partner – daytime for 10 weeks

 - Flying Solo – for women who have been widowed for at least one year, with the focus on adapting to both challenges and opportunities in their new lives.

 Individual Bereavement Counseling – Individual counseling is often suggested during the early stages of grief.
 Counseling is available to hospice families and community members after a required assessment.
 Bereavement coordinators are available to help you through what can be a difficult transition after losing a loved one.

 Complicated Grief Therapy – Hospice of Westchester is pleased to offer Complicated Grief Therapy on a limited basis.
 This 16-week therapy can help those who have thoughts, feelings and behaviors that are preventing them from moving forward in their lives after a loss.
 Acute grief is a normal human emotion, but it should be transitory, and when it becomes chronic and debilitating the people experiencing it may need mental health treatment.
 Please see the following link to find out more about Complicated Grief. https://complicatedgrief.columbia.edu/professionals/complicated-grief-professionals/overview/